airbytehq/airbyte/docs/architecture/airbyte-specification.md

 ## Summary
 This page will describe the Airbyte Specification.

+### Key Takeaways
+* The specification is docker-based; this allows a developer to write an integration in any language they want.
+All they have to do is put that code in a docker container that adheres to the interface and protocol described below.
+    * We currently provide templates to make this even easier for those who prefer to work in python or java.
+These templates allow the developer skip any docker setup so that they can just implement code against well-defined interfaces in their language of choice.
+* The specification is designed to work as a CLI.
+The Airbyte app is built on top of this CLI.
+* The specification defines a standard interface for implementing data integrations: Sources and Destinations.
+* The specification provides a structured stdout / stdin message passing standard for data transport.
+* While this specification works with Airbyte, it is an independent standard.

 ####Contents:
 1. [General information about the specification](#General)
 1. [Integration primitives](#Primitives)
 1. [Details of the protocol to pass information between integrations](#The-Protocol)

+This document is focused on the interfaces and primitives around integrations.
+You can better understand how that fits into the bigger picture by checking out the [Airbyte Architecture](high-level-overview.md).

 ## General
 * All structs described in this article are defined using JsonSchema.
-* Airbyte uses json serialized representations of these structs for all inter-process communication.
+* Airbyte uses JSON representations of these structs for all inter-process communication.

 ### Definitions
 * Airbyte Worker - This is a core piece of the Airbyte stack that is responsible for initializing Sources and Destinations and passing data from Source to Destination.
 Someone implementing an integration need not ever touch this code, but in this article we mention it to contextualize how data is flowing through Airbyte.
 * Integration - An integration is code that allows Airbyte to interact with a specific underlying data source (e.g. Postgres).
 In Airbyte, an integration is either a Source or a Destination.
 * Source - An integration that _pulls_ data from an underlying data source. (e.g. A Postgres Source reads data from a Postgres database.
 A Stripe Source reads data from the Stripe API)
 * Destination - An integration that _pushes_ data to an underlying data source. (e.g. A Postgres Destination writes data to a Postgres database)
-* AirbyteSpecification - the specification that describe how to implement integrations using a standard interface.
+* AirbyteSpecification - the specification that describes how to implement integrations using a standard interface.
 * AirbyteProtocol - the protocol used for inter-process communication.
 * Integration Commands - the commands that an integration container implements (e.g. spec, check, discover, read/write).
 We describe these commands in more detail below.
 * Sync - the act of moving data from a source to a destination.